kyberdrb/installed_packages_linux/README.md

                     - For updating, you need the `Epson Software updater (v4.6.5.0)` for `Epson M2140`
                         - https://download.epson-europe.com/pub/download/6489/epson648951eu.exe

     1. **Client** - Detaching the USB device to make the USB device available to other clients/computers/users.
-This command doesn't produce any messages on the server.
+This command doesn't produce any messages on the server. **After detaching the device, it will be available for all USB/IP clients which will see it in the list of exportable devices.**
         - **Linux**

+            **TODO automate detaching the device**

             1. Find out which port the USBIP driver inserted the device into:

                     sudo usbip port